How to use constants in Python applications

 Set of possible version values in a constants package

 Defining constants as class attributes may be acceptable if those constants are only applicable to that class and there are just a few classes in the module.
-In all other cases, it is generally better to group all constants in a separate plase.
+In all other cases, it is generally better to group all constants in a separate place.
 It is much more convenient to use and maintain.
 In this example, we will group them in a new package called constants.
-The constants will be located in that package __init__.py file (for convenience, later in the text, we will refer to it as ‘constants’).
+The constants will be located in that package __init__.py file (for convenience, later in the text, we will refer to it as 'constants').

 Since the applications versions list is no longer located in the Application class, we will rename VERSIONS variable to APPLICATION_VERSIONS.
 The constants file will look like this: